What are "Needs" and why are they so important, anyways?

 (Unfulfilled) Expectation is the root of all heartache

-It's important to note that when people are in the uncomfortable state of not having these Needs fulfilled, they are less than effective; and after a prolonged period of time could become destructive.
+It's important to note that when people are in the uncomfortable state of not having these Needs fulfilled, they are less than effective; and after a prolonged period of time this could become destructive.
 The famous quote by William Shakespeare, "Expectation is the root of all heartache" is about expectations.
 However, what I'd say is that unmet expectation is the root of all heartache.

 Remember our thirsty traveler in the desert?
 He was not his best self by the time he arrived for his bottle of water.
 The fulfilled expectation is the foundation for comfort.
 Unfulfilled Needs and expectations are triggering to us, and if our expectations go severely unmet or are unfulfilled for too long, this often causes people to move into stress mode.
 To put it simply, when employees, managers, and leaders are operating while distressed due to unmet Needs, they likely aren't innovating, collaborating, or selling... they are disrupting, arguing, and manipulating.